pingcap/docs/partitioned-table.md

 #### LINEAR HASH handling

-`PARTITION BY LINEAR HASH` is accepted by the LINEAR is ignored, and it will be created as a non-linear HASH partitioned table.
+`PARTITION BY LINEAR HASH` is parsed by TiDB, but the LINEAR word is ignored.
+The table will be created as a non-linear HASH partitioned table.
 Before v6.4 it was created as a non-partitioned table.

 ### How TiDB partitioning handles NULL